 Motorcyclists in Texas represent about 13% of the statewide traffic fatalities that happen in the state annually.
 These statistics are significantly lopsided, which is why a specialized insurance policy is helpful.

 If you have custom paint, chrome accents, and other additions to your ride that make it unique, having accessory coverage ensures that your financial well-being is managed if the unthinkable happens.

 Deductibles typically apply with motorcycle accessory coverage, so you can save some money by agreeing to a higher one.
 If you have a $500 deductible, that amount is what you’d pay when making a claim.

 What Is Content and Possession Coverage for Motorcycles?

-Content and possession coverage is a separate policy from Custom Parts and Equipment insurance.
+Content and possession coverage is separate from Custom Parts and Equipment insurance.

-With possessions coverage, you have financial protections if your personal items are damaged in a collision or stolen from your motorcycle.
-This coverage might include your clothing, safety apparel, smartphone, and similar necessities.
+With possessions coverage, you have financial protections if your items are damaged in a collision or stolen from your motorcycle.
+This coverage might include clothing, safety apparel, smartphone, and similar necessities.

 Since motorcycles are more exposed than vehicles, this coverage helps to replace them if something happens.
 You’ll need to speak with your agent or ask for a quote that covers the maximum amount required to safeguard everything.

 Some exclusions, including electronic devices, might be part of some policies.
 You’ll need to ask about the ones that might exist to ensure everything gets protected.